hydroclaus/python-numpy-git/scientific_writing.md

     "A panda walks into a bar.
 He eats, shoots, and leaves" versus "A panda walks into a bar.
 He eats, shoots and leaves" ([there's a joke, and there's even a book Non this issue](https://adeptenglish.com/lessons/english-learn-grammar-7/#eats-shoots-and-leaves-the-joke))

-- specials: hydrogeology
+### Hydrogeology
+- Generally, you want to refer to "*hydraulic head*" (hydraulische Druckhöhe, but "head" is not equal to Druckhöhe!).
+Not "head".
+Also not "piezometric head", as $h= \psi + z$, where $h$ is hydraulic head, $\psi$ is piezometric head, and $z$ is elevation head.
+In a static water column, without flow, hydraulic head is constant.
 - everything below the water table is the saturated zone.
 Above the water table, water does still exist, hence it is not unsaturated but variably saturated (dependent on the vertical elevation above the water table).
 Hence, this zone is called the "variably saturated zone" or the "vadose zone".
 - think about it: "aquifer" vs. "high-K zone" -- what is the difference?
 - singular: "porous medium"; plural: "porous media"
 - hydraulic head is the sum of pressure head and elevation head (this is what these terms are called)
-	- the Darcy flux q ($q=-K i$; $i$ is the hydraulic gradient $i= \frac{\Delta h}{\Delta l}) is a specific discharge ($q= Q / A$)  = "Filtergeschwindigkeit"
+- the Darcy flux q ($q=-K i$; $i$ is the hydraulic gradient $i= \frac{\Delta h}{\Delta l}$) is a specific discharge ($q= Q / A$)  = "Filtergeschwindigkeit"
 - the groundwater veocity or seepage velocity ($v = q / \phi$) corrects for the part in the cross-sectional area through which flow can occur = "Abstandsgeschwindigkeit"

+### Other
 - tools:
     - [Grammarly](https://www.grammarly.com) (can be used directly in VS code, [extension for VS Code](https://github.com/znck/grammarly))
     - [Writefull](https://writefull.com) (can be used in [overleaf](http://www.overleaf.com))